prakharbhatt93/Postings_Integrity/README.md

 # Prerequisites

 The following software must be installed on the Ubuntu VM before running the project.
 You can use VMWare to setup a an Ubuntu VM for running the project.
+The version of ubuntu used during development is 24.04.03 LTS

 ---